-If you are accused or convicted of a sex assault charge or offense, you face lifelong consequences and should seek immediate help from an experienced Wisconsin criminal lawyer.
+If you are accused or convicted of a sex offense, you face lifelong consequences and should seek immediate help from an experienced Wisconsin sexual assault attorney.
 A sexual assault charge should not be taken lightly.
 Contact Henry Law Offices today.

 FREE CONSULTATION!
 262-654-5000